 “International jurisdiction” means that the courts of a given country will be the most appropriate to hear and determine a case that has an international dimension.

-Japanese statute law does not contain any provision regarding international jurisdiction in international or transnational divorce cases.
+Japanese statute law previously did not contain any provision regarding international jurisdiction in international or transnational divorce cases.

 If the respondent to a divorce action lives in Japan (is domiciled in Japan), then Japan will have jurisdiction with respect to that case.